 - I teach you to rejoice when someone receives an honor because you can admit they deserve it.

 - I teach you to put others before yourself because that is what Christ did.

 - I teach you to apologize when you are wrong because you are willing to admit your mistakes.

 - I teach you to ask for forgiveness because you understand the importance of making amends and maintaining unity.

 - I teach you about true security because their is no need to be jealous of others.

 - I teach you not to judge others because you know you are no better than anyone else.

-- I teach you to say "no" to entitlement because you follow the example of Christ by serving others.
+- I teach you to say 'no' to entitlement and a me-first mentality because you follow the example of Christ by serving others.

 - I teach you your weaknesses because it helps you recognize your need for Jesus.

 - I teach you about righteousness because you hunger for God and His Word.